Children’s Court

 place prohibition or restriction: s 54(1)(b).

-Under Pt 4C, Div 6, the court has the power to revoke a statutory parole order and any parole order made by the court on its own initiative or upon the making of a recommendation by a juvenile justice officer or, in particular situations, the Secretary.
+Under Pt 4C, Div 6, the court has the power to revoke a statutory parole order and any parole order made by the court on its own initiative or upon recommendation by a juvenile justice officer or, in particular situations, the Secretary.

-Parole orders can be revoked by the court:
+Parole orders may be revoked by the court:

 -